adrianhopebailie/tutorials/streaming-payments.md

 ## What you learned

-We used the ILP packet for the first time, talked about connectors, payments as chains of transfers, and used the `X-Pay` header, so that the shop could request payment from the tool that connects to it.
+We used the ILP packet for the first time, talked about connectors, payments as chains of transfers, and used the `Pay` header, so that the shop could request payment from the tool that connects to it.

 We added a BTP-enabled ledger to the shop, so that our content consumption tool can receive letters faster.